cuthbertLab/music21/music21/doc/html/_sources/faq.txt

 How do I ask a question so that it becomes frequently asked?

     Don't you hate FAQs that are not based on anything anyone's ever asked?
-To ask, post to http://groups.google.com/group/music21list, after reading below.
+To ask, post to http://groups.google.com/group/music21list.
+But first read what we've already come up with below.

 What is the native music21 data format?